Mid-Late Bloomers

 3 O-R

-Copper-colored daffodils ( Orange with Red cups) are the most unusual of creatures.
+Copper-colored daffodils ( Orange with Red cups) are a most unusual creature.
 Sabine Hay is kind of well-known, but no commercial growers grow it.
 Richly colored and exquisitely detailed you will never forget the first time you see Sabine Hay.
 A super breeder.